j3t/ssl-utils/README.md

 # ssl-utils
-This library simplifies the authentication process with public key infrastructure in Java applications.
+This library provides easy access to public key infrastructure in Java applications.